Azasakhe/Netflix/Library-settings.md

 ### Enable NFO files export
 If enabled when a tv show or movie is exported (automatically by sync or manually), NFO files will also be created.

-This function has two purposes:
+This function has three purposes:
+1) It adds the length of the videos
-1) It helps to add missing information to episodes of TV series or movies when Kodi's built-in screapers don't get information.
+2) It helps to add missing information to episodes of TV series or movies when Kodi's built-in screapers don't get information.
 For example, it can happen that a TV series on netflix is divided into two seasons, while on the TMDB database it is in a single season.
 This means that Kodi's screaper doesn't get the information for the second season because it doesn't exist in the database.
 So the NFO files add this missing information.
-2) To allow the use of the "Local information only" screaper in Kodi's library, in this case, you must also enable the option "Include all information in NFO files".
+3) To allow the use of the "Local information only" screaper in Kodi's library, in this case, you must also enable the option "Include all information in NFO files".

 ### Enable custom library folder